© Marek - Fotolia

 Students of any nationality, studying in any country, are welcome to apply, but should have very good English language skills.
 While most students come from abroad, applications from local students from the UNIL or the EPFL (or elsewhere in Switzerland) are also welcome.

 The program coordinator will arrange and pay for the housing.
-You will be housed within one of the buildings of the FMEL association, in a single room within an apartment with shared kitchen and bathroom facilities.
+Students will be housed in a furnished apartment of one of the UNIL associations, in a single room with a shared kitchen and bathroom.
 The program coordinator will inform you when your housing assignment is made, how to contact them and where it is located.

 Limited funds are available to cover justified costs of travel to Lausanne.
 In general, up to CHF 500 for European travel and CHF 1200 for overseas travel is covered.
 Original receipts and boarding passes will be required for reimbursement.